-The SEQR regulations provide a procedure which that an agency will follow in its environmental review.
+The SEQR regulations provide a procedure that an agency will follow in its environmental review.
 One of the most important steps is the identification of mitigation measures to lessen or remove the identified adverse impacts.
-Once the SEQR process is complete, the Town proceeds with the evaluation of the project based upon other issues such as compatibility of land useproject evaluation based upon other issues such as land use compatibility, site design, effect on the tax base, and economic impact.
+Once the SEQR process is complete, the Town proceeds with the project evaluation based upon other issues such as land use compatibility, site design, effect on the tax base, and economic impact.

 SEQR organizes projects or actions into three basic types: a Type I Action is considered likely to have an identifiable impact, a Type II is not likely to have such impacts, and Unlisted Actions are projects neither on the Type I or Type II list.
 Type I actions always trigger a higher level of analysis; Type II actions are not subject to SEQR review.
-Unlisted Actions are those that are neither on the Type I or the Type II list.
+Unlisted Actions are neither on the Type I or the Type II list.
 They make up the greatest number of actions reviewed in New York.